-Altova MapForce provides powerful capabilities for building Web services based on existing WSDL 1.1/2.0 files and XML, database, EDI, XBRL, flat file, Excel and/or JSON data sources.
+Altova MapForce provides powerful capabilities for building Web services based on existing WSDL 1.1/2.0 files and XML, PDF, database, EDI, XBRL, flat file, Excel and/or JSON data sources.

 Web Services Description Language (WSDL) is an XML-based language used to describe and locate Web services that use XML-based messages to exchange data between applications.
 MapForce supports visual, drag and drop WSDL mapping based on WSDL 1.1 or 2.0.
 WSDL works hand-in-hand with SOAP, where WSDL defines a Web service and the functionality it provides, and SOAP is the transport protocol used by the client application to actually call the functions listed in the WSDL description.
 A WSDL file is made up of multiple transactions, each of which includes a SOAP request schema and a SOAP response schema.

 Implementing a Web service based on a WSDL normally requires writing the code to access the data required for each transaction.
 MapForce automates this process by allowing you to connect data sources and operations visually.
 Once your visual mapping is complete, MapForce autogenerates the required Java or C# program code required to implement the service on a server.